L3earl/study_DataScience/coursera_johns_data specialist/course5_week2.md

 ### the weired thing

-> some functions does not work such as new line(doble space), link.

-> If this happens, put one empty line after new line
+> some functions does not work in github document such as new line(doble space), link.<br/> If this happens, put one empty line after new line

 ### slide3.
 R markdown